custom-cards/secondaryinfo-entity-row/README.md

 ## Changelog

+*0.2*
+- Compatibility with Home Assistant 0.88

+*0.1.1*
+- Add custom_cards.json for custom_updater integration

 *0.1*
 - New release based on card-tools

-*0.1.1*
-- Add custom_cards.json for custom_updater integration